 Lance was born in Ohio and partially grew up in Florida.
 He graduated from Baldwin-Wallace College in Ohio.
 For 13 years he worked for a few different scuba diving magazines but his love of mountains took him to Colorado where he worked in Vail until July 2009 when he joined the Beacon team.
 Lance has been married to his wife, Melissa, for 18 years and they have four kids, ages 11, 9, 7 and 2.

 Melanie is an Arizona State University alumnus with a bachelor's degree in business, majoring in accountancy.
-She moved to Montana 13 years ago after marrying her husband Mike, a Montana native from Anaconda.
-Melanie has lived in the Flathead nine years and loves calling the Flathead Valley home.
-She and her husband were blessed with two wonderful children.
-As a family, they enjoy golfing, camping and generally being outdoors.
+She loves the Flathead for its natural beauty all seasons.
+She is blessed with two wonderful children.
+As a family, they enjoy golfing, camping skiing and generally being outdoors.

 Growing up in Minnesota, Steve spent most of his time fishing and waterskiing in the summer, and snowboarding in the winter.
 Steve's first powder day was at Big Mountain during a high school trip out west.
 He competed in amateur USASA snowboard racing and ended up at the Vail Daily in Colorado after graduating with a bachelor of fine arts in graphic design from the University of Minnesota-Duluth.
 Steve worked with the Vail Daily as a graphic designer on both the advertising and editorial sides of the business for eight years.
 In his time there, he received four design awards with the Colorado Press Association including Best Special Section and Best Feature Page Design.
 In January 2010, Steve joined the Beacon team and can be found seeking powder stashes at Whitefish Mountain Resort or hiking Glacier National Park in his spare time.